fuzionnz/nz.co.fuzion.transactional/README.md

 * It uses a custom template for the mailing summary report.
 It's replaced using a hook instead of an override.
 * This extension should work for 4.6 CiviCRM.

+## Sponsorship

+The development of this extension was financially sponsored by [Agileware] (https://agileware.com.au) to give back to the CiviCRM community and support Agileware's CiviCRM customers.
+Contact Agileware for CiviCRM support and development services in Australia, https://agileware.com.au.

 ## Support

 This extension is contributed by [Fuzion Aotearoa](https://www.fuzion.co.nz).
 Contact us for professional support and development requests.